Why is costing important?

 Reference costs used to be mandatory for all providers of NHS services.

-From collection year 2020, ambulance and mental health patient-level collections become mandatory.
 We will continue to work to extend patient-level costing to community providers.

 Approved Costing Guidance